loretoparisi/fasttext.js/README.md

 ```

 ### Run a Prediction CLI
-To run a prediction Command Line Interfance, please specify the env `MODEL` of the model file to run and use the example script `cli`:
+To run a prediction Command Line Interface, please specify the env `MODEL` of the model file to run and use the example script `cli`:

   ```bash
 cd examples/